Southwest Utah Public Health Department Logo

 Many people who have latent TB infection never develop TB disease.
 In these people, the TB bacteria remain inactive for a lifetime without causing disease.
 But in other people, especially people who have a weak immune system, the bacteria become active, multiply, and cause TB disease.”

-Number of individuals who were diagnosed with Salmonellosis in 2023.
+Number of individuals who were diagnosed with Valley Fever in 2024.

 The sum includes confirmed and probable cases.

-Number of individuals who were diagnosed with Valley Fever in 2023.
+Number of individuals who were diagnosed with Campylobacteriosis in 2024.

 The sum includes confirmed and probable cases.

-Number of individuals who were diagnosed with Cryptosporidiosis in 2023.
+Number of individuals who were diagnosed with Salmonella in 2024.

 Contact Us